Fabulang/quiz/en/gods-gladiators.md

    But she had to pay a price:

-   * She can never lie.
+   * She can never lie
-   * She'll always be a slave.
+   * She'll always be a slave
-   * She can only use the power to help her master.
+   * She can only use the power to help her master
-   * She can't keep any secrets.
+   * She can't keep any secrets

 3. Lucia uses her power to help her master